Skip to content

 TIP

-Best practice: Start with text="cartons .", box_threshold=0.5, and text_threshold=0.5.
+Best practice: Start with prompt="cartons .", box_threshold=0.5, and text_threshold=0.5.
 Tune box_threshold first for precision/recall, then refine prompt wording and text_threshold for better label alignment.

 Detect objects using Grounding DINO is commonly used in the following pipelines: